 The Postgres Migration

-Setting up a fresh instance is straightforward. just pg-start spins up a Podman container with PostgreSQL 17, pgvector, and PostGIS. hive db setup can bootstrap the roles and database from scratch without needing Docker at all. hive db migrate applies the schema.
+Setting up a fresh instance is straightforward. just pg-start spins up a Podman container with PostgreSQL, pgvector, and PostGIS (setting up for future plans). hive db setup can bootstrap the roles and database from scratch. hive db migrate applies the schema.
 There's a just dev-db recipe that chains all of this together for local development.

 Naming Things

 Terminology got cleaned up across the board.
-"Workspace" became "agent home" because every tool in the ecosystem already uses "workspace" to mean something else and the collisions were getting confusing.
+"Workspace" became "agent home" because every tool in the ecosystem already uses "workspace" to mean something else and the collisions were impacting agent performance.
 The agent home is the agent's personal directory for identity files, memory, sessions, and skills.
 Config field is agent_homes_dir, default path is ~/.hive/agent_homes/.
-Similarly, spawned sub-agents were called "hands" which never sat right with me.
-They're "drones" now, which fits the hive theme and is a lot less weird to read in logs.
+I personally hate the term "hands" for sub-agents that seems to becoming the officially recognized term.
+I don't have a better general name but at least in this codebase they're "drones", which at least fits the hive theme.

 Auth Got Real

-Auth was already mandatory after the last security pass but the backing store was still a single admin account in config.toml.
+Auth was already mandatory after the last security pass but the backing store was still still a static account in a config file.
 Now users live in the database with Argon2id password hashes.
 Per-user API keys replace the old global shared key.
-The login endpoint does timing-safe dummy hash verification to prevent username enumeration, which is the kind of thing you only remember to do after you've seen it exploited.
+The login endpoint does timing-safe dummy hash verification to prevent username enumeration.
+Not likely to actually be a problem but it was a trivial extra protection and I've been mired in the compliance world so I checked the box.

 Kernel Sandboxing